awsdocs/aws-cost-management-user-guide/doc_source/manage-payment-cny.md

 1. In the **Change your payment method and currency** dialog box, choose **Yes, I want to proceed**\.

 After you change your payment method, your preferred currency defaults to US dollars\.
 To change your preferred currency back to Chinese yuan, choose **Make default** next to the China bank redirect payment method\.
-To change your preferred currency to another supported currency, see [Changing which currency you use to pay your bill](manage-account-payment.md#manage-account-payment-change-currency)\.
+To change your preferred currency to another supported currency, see [Changing the currency to pay your bill](manage-payment-method.md#manage-account-payment-change-currency)\.

 ## Use a Chinese yuan credit card<a name="yuan-cc"></a>

 If you have an account with AWS Inc\., are charged in USD, and are based in China, you can use the following sections to add a Chinese yuan \(CNY\) credit card to your account\.

-You can use the **Payment Methods** page of the Billing and Cost Management console to perform the following tasks:
+You can use the **Payment Methods** page of the AWS Billing console to perform the following tasks:
 + [Set up a Chinese yuan credit card](#yuan-cc-first-time)
 + [Switch from a Chinese yuan credit card to an international credit card](#yuan-cc-to-international)
 + [Add a new Chinese yuan credit card](#yuan-cc-after-first-time)